 Bingo is one of the oldest forms of gaming in British Columbia and has been in a steady decline over the past decade as interest in the game diminishes.
-BCLC's challenge is to find more entertaining games for bingo players.
+With an 18% decrease in bingo revenue forecast to occur in 2009/10, BCLC's challenge is to find more entertaining games for bingo players.

-Throughout this document, BCLC references to the community gaming channel including community gaming centres and commercial bingo halls.
+Throughout this document, BCLC references to the community gaming channel include community gaming centres and commercial bingo halls.